 Tsunami assessment modelling system

-The JRC has developed and operates the only worldwide automatic Tsunami alerting system.
+As mentioned earlier, JRC has developed and operates the only worldwide automatic tsunami alerting system.
 It can quickly calculate the estimated wave height and travel time and automatically send an alert message through the Global Disaster Alerts and Coordination System (GDACS).

 The JRC´s tsunami assessment modelling system includes four main components: